jiajoo-alt/Hackathon_2/README.md

         Save progress and resume the game from where you left off
       - **Quit**<br>
         Option to quit the game at any time, with a confirmation prompt to avoid accidental quitting.
+7. **Record the price earn by the player

 By combining all these features, the text-based restaurant game offers an immersive experience where players can fulfill their culinary dreams, manage their own restaurant, and embark on an exciting culinary adventure.

 ## How to play the game
+1. When entering th
+- Menu to choose
+- Choose the dishes and quantity needed to fulfil the level requirement
+- Start to made the dishes, the ingredients will be show after choosing the dishes and quantity
+- Player need to enter the correct sequence of the ingredients in order to pass through the level and earn the money for the revenue
+- Once completed the level, the player can choose Restart, continur to the next level, replay the the particular level or quit the game.
+-

 ## How object-oriented concepts were used to develop your game